Leon Edwardas reveals Nate Díaz’s advice after UFC 263

 We do not know if Leon Edwards will follow this advice.
 But what we do know is that he intends to be the next contender for the UFC welterweight world championship.

-“I had a streak of eight straight wins, it’s going to be nine soon, so after beating Nate at the weekend, I’ll be waiting for my title shot.
+“I had an eight-game win streak, it’s going to be nine soon, so after beating Nate at the weekend, I’ll be waiting for my title shot.
 If that’s the game plan: wait, sit, and don’t fight, then I’ll do the same.
 I’ll take care of my business and wait for my chance.
 I will have nine wins in a row, the most in division history.
 We are Usman, GSP (Georges St-Pierre) and me ”.

 Advertisement